 The Committee determines the human resources and remuneration policies (salaries and allowances and other financial payments) relating to Directors, the GCEO and key management personnel.
 The Committee also evaluates the performance of the GCEO and the key management personnel against the set targets and goals periodically and determines the basis for revising remuneration benefits and other payments of performance based incentives and considers succession plans for key management positions.

-The Board appointed Strategic Issues Committee is comprised of 4 Board members as at 31st July 2019 and the Chairman of the Committee is an Independent Director as set out below.
+The Board appointed Strategic Issues Committee is comprised of 5 Board members as at 25 June 2020 and the Chairman of the Committee is an Independent Director.
 Other Board Members and Management of the Company may be present at the meetings by invitation.

 The Committee is responsible for the approval of all strategic investments and divestments and recommending the same to the board, the approval of the periodical Strategic Plan (covering 3-5 years or more) and any significant amendments thereto and recommending the same to the board.
 The Committee provides the strategic direction and strategic thinking of the board to the management in the development and implementation of the Bank's strategic plan and also guides and assists the management in implementing strategic decisions taken by the board.
 The Committee further reviews and evaluates strategic issues and plans of subsidiary companies of the NDB Group to ensure that the same are in line with the strategic initiatives and strategic direction of the Bank.

 Composition of the Integrated Risk Management Committee - The Committee consists of at least three non-executive Directors, Chief Executive Officer, Chief Financial Officer, VP - Group Risk Management, VP - Legal and the Compliance Officer.